inamurrehman/python_introduction/README.md

-# python_introduction
+# Python
-Introduction to python with examples
+## A complete python course from basic with examples